CATF’s work in carbon capture aims to achieve global net-zero emissions by mid-century.

-- We have also established an offshore carbon storage partnership between the Chinese Academy of Sciences in Guangdong and the University of Texas at Austin Gulf Coast Carbon Center, as well as a number of business-to-business partnerships between Chinese and US companies.
-Conducted a half dozen field study workshops for Chinese companies in Texas to learn about carbon dioxide management and pipeline design.
+- We have also established an offshore carbon storage partnership between the Chinese Academy of Sciences in Guangdong and the University of Texas at Austin Gulf Coast Carbon Center, as well as a number of business-to-business partnerships between Chinese and U.S. companies.
+Finally, we’ve conducted six field study workshops for Chinese companies in Texas to learn about carbon dioxide management and pipeline design.

-US Federal Incentives
+U.S. Federal Incentives

 California Climate Programs

 In September 2018, California committed to achieving economy-wide carbon neutrality no later than 2045 and then get to negative emissions.
 California also committed to a zero-carbon power grid by 2045.
 CATF is currently working closely with California Air Resources Board to enable inclusion of carbon capture technology in the state’s climate programs aimed to meet these ambitious goals.